pospisil98/satviz/README.md

 # Satviz

 **Multiplatform augmented reality application for Earth satelite visualization** as the title of my bachelor thesis says.
-After a lot of reasearch and experiments it is React Native app with usage of Viro React AR & VR framework.
+After a long analysis and several experiments, it is a React Native app with usage of Viro React AR & VR framework.

 ## Install guide
 1. Set up React Native development environment (https://reactnative.dev/docs/environment-setup - React Native CLI Quickstart)